futuresuper/website/src/posts/we-have-more-than-renewable-energy-to-stop-climate-breakdown.md

 ---
-title: We have more than renewable energy to stop climate breakdown
+title: "We have more than renewable energy to stop climate breakdown"
+slug: we-have-more-than-renewable-energy-to-stop-climate-breakdown
 date: 2021-01-11T22:55:43.077Z
 tags:
   - Environment
 author: James Alexander
 canonical:
+summary: >-
-summary: Renewable energy alone will not avoid dangerous climate change.
+  Renewable energy alone will not avoid dangerous climate change.
 image:
 ---